 The proposed project will require the removal of peat during construction, decreasing the amount of greenhouse gas (GHG) storage (specifically carbon storage), which would allow more GHG emissions to be released into the atmosphere.
-The main GHGs associated with peat removal are carbon dioxide (CO2) and methane (CH4).
+The main GHGs associated with peat removal are carbon dioxide (CO2) and methane (CH4) associated with peat removal.
 This assessment will include a quantitative annual and aggregated emissions total associated with the construction of the project.
-Operational GHG emissions based on expected traffic volumes and vehicle fleet will also be quantitatively determined for both pre- and post-construction operations.
-Pre-construction will include the expected GHG emissions from the new arterial.